8 Estimation, Confidence Intervals, and Bootstrapping

 Why is it suitable to learn and use bootstrap methods for confidence intervals?
 The most important reason is that bootstrap methods, in particular advanced bootstrap methods, can deal with many limitations of the theory-based approach.
 Let’s discuss three of these limitations.

 First, a 95% confidence interval for \(\mu\) is appropriate if the population distribution is not too extreme and the sample size is large enough for the distribution of \(\overline X\) to be approximately normal.
 But there are situations where these conditions are not satisfied, for example, if the population distribution is heavily skewed to the right, as in the case of income or wealth; or the distribution is constructed from only two values (1 or 0) but the chances of getting zero are much greater than the ones of getting one (for example, chance of getting zero is 0.999 and chance of getting 1 is 0.001) as it is the case in lottery outcomes or the presence of some disease in a population.
 When these situations are present, the confidence intervals would be inaccurate because the sample mean \(\overline X\) is biased when \(n\) is not too large.
 This means that if you were to take a large number of random samples and construct the sample mean of these samples, their average will be clearly different than \(\mu\), breaking down the theory we developed in Subsection 8.1.
-This problem may be fixed if the sample size is large, but, depending of how extreme the population distribution is, the sample size may need to be extremely large; perhaps in the order of thousands, or tens of thousands, or even more.
+This problem may be fixed if the sample size is large, but, depending on how extreme the population distribution is, the sample size may need to be extremely large; perhaps in the order of thousands, or tens of thousands, or even more.
 Getting samples of those sizes may not be doable in real-life situations.

-Second, in this chapter we have study confidence intervals for the population mean \(\mu\), because it is a fundamental quantity and it is the foundation for other cases.
+Second, in this chapter, we have study confidence intervals for the population mean \(\mu\), because it is a fundamental quantity and it is the foundation for other cases.
 However, building confidence intervals for other parameters using the theory-based approach (for example, for the median, the first quartile, the standard deviation, etc.) becomes more complicated or even unfeasible.

 Third, when working with estimators more complicated than \(\overline X\), it is often not possible to derive the standard error estimator with a formula as clean as \(\sigma/\sqrt{n}\).
 Sometimes, there is no formula for the standard error and alternative methods have to be used to estimate it.
 This can create an additional source of bias.
 When bias is present, the confidence intervals created using the theory-based approach in Subsection 8.1.3 could be suspect, even completely useless.